top of page

 In 2007, Nina began working with renowned dancer/choreographer and mentor, Toni Basil.
 She was hired by Basil as an assistant choreographer for Bette Midler's Las Vegas residency, The Showgirl Must Go On.
 Nina continued on as part of Basil's creative team for the 2008 Tina Turner 50th Anniversary Tour.

-In 2011, Nina was again given the opportunity to work with The Alvin Ailey Company when she was invited by Rennie Harris to collaborate on an original Hip-Hop work, entitled “Home”.
+In 2011, Nina was again given the opportunity to work with The Ailey Company when she was invited by Rennie Harris to collaborate on an original Hip-Hop work, entitled “Home”.

 In 2015, Nina reunited with Bette Midler’s creative team for The Divine Intervention Tour as Assistant Choreographer and Private Dance Coach to Ms. Midler.
-This was followed by a return to The Alvin Ailey Company as Rehearsal Director for Rennie Harris’ third Hip-Hop creation with the company, entitled “Exodus.”
+This was followed by a return to The Ailey Company as Rehearsal Director for Rennie Harris’ third Hip-Hop creation with the company, entitled “Exodus.”

 In Summer of 2018, Nina reunited with The Alvin Ailey Company as Rehearsal Director for Rennie Harris' "Lazarus”, the first hour-long, evening-length work in the company's history.
 In the Fall, she transitioned to full-time faculty at the CalArts School of Dance.
 She expanded her teaching role in addition to presenting original repertory works for the school's partnership with REDCAT Theatre.
 Nina had the honor of traveling to India on behalf of the CalArts School of Dance to broaden the school's international presence and develop exchange opportunities with dance artists in Mumbai, New Delhi, Bengaluru and Kolkata.

-Nina has been on faculty at UCLA (World Arts & Culture Department), CalArts, and Connecticut College and served as a guest artist and choreographer for the dance departments of Loyola Marymount University (LMU), University of Virginia (Charlottesville), and Bennington College (Vermont).
+Nina has been on faculty at UCLA (World Arts & Culture Department) in addition to Cal Arts and Connecticut College, and has served as a guest artist and choreographer for the dance departments of Loyola Marymount University (LMU), University of Virginia (Charlottesville), and Bennington College (Vermont).
 She has worked with such artists as Prince, Tina Turner, Bette Midler, Stevie Wonder, Beyoncé, Will Smith, Chris Brown, Solange, and J Balvin.
-Her choreography has been featured on The Grammy Awards, The TV Land Awards, The 2015 Special Olympics Opening Ceremonies (ABC/ESPN), Gabby’s Dollhouse Dance DVD (Dreamworks/NBC), and Flight Path Dance Company.
-Her television appearances include The Academy Awards, The Today Show, MTV’s TRL, and Good Morning America.
-In Summer of 2021, Nina appeared in the documentary film “AILEY” which was released in theaters nationwide after its premiere at Sundance Film Festival.
+Her choreography has been featured on The Grammy Awards, The TV Land Awards, The 2015 Special Olympics Opening Ceremonies (ABC/ESPN), Gabby’s Dollhouse Dance DVD (Dreamworks/NBC), and Flight Path Dance Company (NYC).
+Her television appearances include The Oscars, The Today Show, MTV’s TRL, and Good Morning America.
+In Summer of 2021, Nina appeared in the documentary film “AILEY” by award-winning Director Jamila Wignot, which was released in theaters nationwide after its premiere at Sundance Film Festival.

 bottom of page